 If you decide to pursue a Pradaxa lawsuit, you will not need to pay anything unless you receive compensation from the settlement fund or a trial verdict.
-Lawyer fees typically make up a percentage of money awarded to the plaintiff.
+Pradaxa attorneys accept there legal fees as a percentage of money awarded to the plaintiff.

-See if you are eligible for compensationGet a free case review from a Pradaxa lawyer
+You may be eligible for compensationGet a free Pradaxa case review

 Pradaxa Settlements and Case History